 For example, if you don’t like your job, a person who doesn’t have a job is considering you a lucky one just for having a job.
 So, hold on to that thought before you find another job where you will be happier and more satisfied.
 But that another job is not going to find you, you have to find it by yourself.
 Further on, if you don’t have a job and looking for one, there are people who would be pretty happy to have your qualifications and used them wisely.
 Are you sure you did everything in your power to find a job of your dreams?

 If there is something about your husband/boyfriend that annoys you, don’t let the first thing to be ‘Oh my God, I will not tolerate this my whole life.’.
 Try accepting it.
 I mean, he must have other virtues that you like.
 Or think of it like this ‘If I break up with him, what does the other guy has to be like for me to be happy and satisfied?’
 Does person like that even exist?
 Maybe it does, maybe it doesn’t.
 At the end of the day, you have to decide.
 Will you accept it or will you change it?

 I am aware that every problem is different, but there is always a way to change negative to positive.
 Always.
 Whether you get out of that situation or you start to look at it differently.
 And whatever the decision it will be, it has to be good for you, it has to make you satisfied in the long-term.
 And don’t regret later.
 I never regret my choices.
 Would I make some things different now?
 Absolutely!
-But when I made these decisions, they were always the best ones I could make in a given moment.
+But when I made these decisions, they were always the best ones I could make at a given moment.
 I didn’t know then what I know now.
 So never regret.
 There is nothing you can do now.

 Even Maya Angelou said: